 - Loan Documentation—A copy of all current statements related to the loans submitted as part of the LRP application.

 - If applicable, if you are a member of a federally recognized Tribe or an Alaska Native (recognized by the Secretary of the Interior), provide a certification of Tribal enrollment by the Secretary of the Interior, acting through the Bureau of Indian Affairs (BIA) (Certification: Form BIA—4432 Category A—Members of federally Recognized Indian Tribes, Bands or Communities or Category D—Alaska Native).

 B. Submission Dates and Address

-Applications for the FY 2019 LRP will be accepted and evaluated monthly beginning March 15, 2019, and will continue to be accepted each month thereafter until all funds are exhausted for FY 2019 awards.
-Subsequent monthly deadline dates are scheduled for the fifteenth of each month until August 15, 2019.
+Applications for the FY 2018 LRP will be accepted and evaluated monthly beginning April 18, 2018, and will continue to be accepted each month thereafter until all funds are exhausted for FY 2018.
+Subsequent monthly deadline dates are scheduled for Friday of the second full week of each month until August 15, 2018.

 Applications shall be considered as meeting the deadline if they are either: